tenzir/tenzir/web/docs/how-tenzir-works/README.md

 administration, authentication support via external identity providers (IdP), and persistent storage for dashboards.
 These dashboards can be customized with charts, which are themselves powered by pipelines.

+We host one instance of the platform at [app.tenzir.com](https://app.tenzir.com), but you can also [deploy the platform on premises](../installation/deploy-the-platform.md).

 ## Pipeline Use Cases